Here are a few tips and tricks I wanted to highlight. Check out my blog for more!

 Create or Change Keystrokes for Any App

 Only some apps allow you to customize their own keystrokes.
-For those that donn’t, Mac OS X gives you a way.
+For those that don’t, Mac OS X gives you a way.
 You can define universal keystrokes apply to all apps, or specifically for one app.
 Here's how:

-- Click the Shortcuts tab.
+3. Click the Keyboards Shortcuts button.

-- Click the App Shortcuts category on the left.
+4. Select App Shortcuts on the left.

 One limitation is that the keystrokes can only be for menu items.
 If there’s no menu item for a feature, you can’t create a keystroke for it with this technique.